eclipse-threadx/threadx/README.md

 ## Building as a static library

-Each component of Azure RTOS comes with a composible CMake-based build system that supports many different MCUs and host systems.
+Each component of Azure RTOS comes with a composable CMake-based build system that supports many different MCUs and host systems.
 Integrating any of these components into your device app code is as simple as adding a git submodule and then including it in your build using the CMake command `add_subdirectory()`.

 While the typical usage pattern is to include threadx into your device code source tree to be built & linked with your code, you can compile this project as a standalone static library to confirm your build is set up correctly.